sergeiudris/probe-2019-11-21/docs/editor.md

   plugin generates plugin specific code (now you can use what you've done as a plugin) and also promts you with docker-compose file (you might edit or click ok) you can simply run your stack wtih docker-compose , and your plugin will open like an app
 * then by means of plugin, you push to github

+# datastore plugin

+    * say, usda,record and other plugins are intended to use one datastore for the whole picture. one data.
+    * then, i create datastore plugin, and other plugins use it as an abstrcation to store and query data
+    * namespacing is key